wendydoog/Data-process/file1.md

 ### Processing a redundant file in Python to make it become our required data-format
-#### 1. eliminate unnecessary columns in a text file and save it to another file
+#### 1. Eliminate unnecessary columns in a text file and save it to another file

  -----

- `description`: This is from my Ph.D research area which needs me to convert a .pqrg protein file to a .xyzqr protein file that contains less information.
+ `Description`: This is from my Ph.D research area which needs me to convert a .pqrg protein file to a .xyzqr protein file that contains less information.

 -----